-Initially, the Taxpayer has not established that a rescinded sale occurred.
-Here, the Department has established that the Taxpayer took ownership and possession of the Relevant Vehicle on June 9, 2016, for a total cost of (including the service contract).
 Further, the motor vehicle constituted tangible personal property.
 The governing statutes demonstrate that ownership and taking of possession of the car triggers the tax liability.
-Consequently, the Department has borne its burden of showing that a sale of tangible personal property to this Taxpayer occurred.
-While the Taxpayer has shown that she purchased and registered a second vehicle after the Relevant Vehicle's repossession, the original purchase of the Relevant Vehicle remains taxable.
-The Taxpayer has failed to demonstrate a defense to the enforcement of the tax law.
+Consequently, the Department has borne its burden of showing that a generally taxable sale of tangible personal property to these Taxpayers occurred.
+The Taxpayers have failed to demonstrate a defense to the enforcement of the tax law.